 You can do this from your phone or computer, and it is very easy!
-If you know at least 24 hours before the start of your shift, you can take yourself off the schedule, and then no one will be surprised when you don't show up.
+If you know at least 24 hours before the start of your shift, you can take yourself off the schedule.
+That said we do not get alerts each time a volunteer removes themselves from the schedule.
+Use the following guidelines to help keep us in the loop.